ezcatdb/molbiol_lung_corpus-guidelines/_entity/GGPs.md

 in the <a href="https://www.nlm.nih.gov/research/umls/">UMLS database</a>.

-However, some data of UMLS 'horm' might be for [Organic_compound_other]().
+However, some data of the Semantic type, 'horm', might be categorized into [Organic_compound_other]().

-Some data of UMLS 'nnon' also may be for [Organic_compound_other](), if they are metabolites, instead of parts of genes/gene products.
+Some data of the Semantic type, 'nnon', also may be classified into [Organic_compound_other](), if they are metabolites, instead of parts of genes/gene products.

 Protein molecules, gene products, and genes are categorized into this entity group.
 - interleukin (UMLS ID:C0021764)